 4. The Water Taxi Hack Nobody Mentions

-Don't walk the boring bits.
-The sections between Marahau and Anchorage, and between Torrent Bay and Bark Bay, go through nice bush — but it's generic New Zealand bush walking.
-The coast is the reason you're here.
+Skip the boring bits.
+The sections between Marahau and Anchorage, and between Torrent Bay and Bark Bay, pass through pleasant bush — but it's generic New Zealand bush walking.
+The coast is the reason you came.

 Use the water taxi to skip the inland sections: get dropped at Anchorage (NZD 42 / ~$26 from Marahau), walk to Bark Bay (the best section, about 3 hours), then water taxi back.
-You get the suspension bridges, the beaches, the seal viewing — all the highlights — in one day.
+Suspension bridges, beaches, seal viewing — all the highlights in a single day.

 5. Tidal Crossings Will Ruin Your Day If You Ignore Them

 The estuary crossings at Awaroa and Onetahuti are TIDAL.
-You have roughly two hours either side of low tide to cross safely.
-Miss the window and you're either waiting six hours or wading chest-deep through a channel with a current.
-I've seen people try the latter.
-It looked miserable.
+You get roughly two hours either side of low tide to cross safely.
+Miss the window and you're either waiting six hours or wading chest-deep through a channel with a current — and the people who try the latter never look like they're having fun.

-Check tide tables at doc.govt.nz or on the DOC app.
-Plan your day around them.
+Check tide tables at doc.govt.nz or on the DOC app and plan your day around them.
 This is not optional.

 6. Book Huts Months Ahead for Summer

 The four DOC huts along the Coast Track — Anchorage, Bark Bay, Awaroa, and Whariwharangi — cost NZD 44/night (~$27) in Great Walk season (October-April).
 They're basic: bunks, mattresses, running water, toilets.
-No cooking facilities at some.
+Some have no cooking facilities.

-For December-February, book at least 3-4 months ahead.
+For December-February, book at least 3-4 months ahead — the same scramble hits every Great Walk, including the alpine Tongariro Northern Circuit on the North Island.
 Campsites (NZD 22/night) are slightly easier to snag.
 Off-season (May-September) is first-come, first-served at NZD 22/night.

 7. Sandflies Are the Real Boss of Abel Tasman

-What works: DEET-based repellent (30%+ concentration), long pants and sleeves at dawn/dusk, and staying near the breeze.
-What doesn't work: natural repellents, wishful thinking, or the spray they sell at the Marahau general store (it's basically water).
+What works: DEET-based repellent (30%+ concentration), long pants and sleeves at dawn and dusk, and staying near the breeze.
+What doesn't: natural repellents, wishful thinking, or the spray sold at the Marahau general store (essentially water).
+The difference between 47 bites and 3 comes down entirely to preparation.

 8. The Campsite at Bark Bay Is the Best One

-If you're only staying one night on the track, make it Bark Bay.
+Staying just one night on the track?
+Make it Bark Bay.
 The beach is stunning, the waterfall is a 10-minute walk away, and the estuary at sunset is something else.
 Anchorage is fine but gets crowded.
 Awaroa is beautiful but remote — harder to get in and out of.

 Activities

-I love the Coast Track.
-But if I had to choose one activity in Abel Tasman, it's kayaking.
-You see the coast from water level, you paddle past fur seals, you access beaches you can't reach on foot, and the granite formations at dawn are genuinely breathtaking.
+The Coast Track is a joy.
+But if one activity had to win in Abel Tasman, it's kayaking.
+You see the coast from water level, paddle past fur seals, reach beaches no trail touches, and catch granite formations at dawn that are genuinely breathtaking.

 Half-day guided trips start at NZD 130/person (~$80).
 Book with Abel Tasman Kayaks or Kahu Kayaks — both are excellent.
-Kahu has smaller groups.
+Kahu runs smaller groups.

 10. Tonga Island at 7 AM Is Worth the Early Start

-The fur seal colony at Tonga Island is a marine reserve, so you can't land — but paddling past at dawn is magical.
-Fifty-plus seals basking on rocks, juveniles playing in the water, and basically no other boats.
+The fur seal colony at Tonga Island is a marine reserve, so landing isn't allowed — but paddling past at dawn is pure magic.
+Fifty-plus seals basking on rocks, juveniles playing in the water, and almost no other boats.
 By mid-morning, you're sharing the water with a dozen kayak groups.

 11. Reef Shoes Save Feet (and Dignity)

-The beaches are gorgeous but the rocky sections between them will destroy bare feet.
+The beaches are gorgeous, but the rocky sections between them punish bare feet.
 Reef shoes or proper water shoes are essential.
-I watched a man try to walk across the rocks at Torrent Bay in jandals (flip-flops).
-He fell three times in twenty meters.
+Cross the rocks at Torrent Bay in jandals (flip-flops) and you'll understand why — three falls in twenty meters is a real possibility.

 12. Split Apple Rock Is Overrated from Shore, Incredible by Kayak